causaliq/causaliq-data/docs/userguide/introduction.md

 # CausalIQ Repo Template User Guide

-The causaliq-repo-template provides a starting point for new CausalIQ packages.
+The causaliq-data provides a starting point for new CausalIQ packages.
 It provides:

 - Standardised repo structure